-The user can set any of the two adjacent pushbuttons on the transmitter to behave like a mechanical ON & OFF rocker or toggle switch.
-ON output relay closes when ON pushbutton is pressed (OFF output relay opens) and OFF output relay closes when OFF pushbutton is pressed (ON output relay opens).
-See Section 4.2.3.1 on page 36 on how to set to this function.
+The user can set any of the two adjacent pushbuttons on the transmitter to behave like a mechanical ON and OFF rocker or toggle switch.
+The ON output relay closes when the ON pushbutton is pressed (the OFF output relay opens) and the OFF output relay closes when the OFF pushbutton is pressed (the ON output relay opens).
+See Section 4.2.3.1 on page 29 on how to set to this function.

-4.2.2.5 Brake Function (Flex 12EX2 only)
+4.2.2.5 Brake Function

 When the transmitter pushbutton is released from 2nd speed up to 1st speed, both 1st and 2nd speed output relays will open for up to 1 second and then with 1st speed output relay closed thereafter.
-See Section 4.2.3.1 on page 36 on how to set to this function.
+See Section 4.2.3.1 on page 29 on how to set to this function.